N.Y. court asked to freeze Turkish family's assets in UAE bank

-ALBANY N.Y.(Reuters) - An attorney for a Motorola subsidiary asked New York’s top state court on Tuesday to allow it to freeze the assets of a Turkish family held by a branch of an international bank in the United Arab Emirates.
+ALBANY, N.Y.(Reuters) - An attorney for a Motorola subsidiary has asked New York’s top state court on Tuesday to allow it to freeze the assets of a Turkish family held by branch of an international bank in the United Arab Emirates.

 U.S. District Judge Jed Rakoff in Manhattan in 2003 ruled that the Uzan family owed Motorola Credit Corp more than $2 billion and tacked on $1 billion in punitive damages in 2006.
 It was found that the Uzans siphoned off loans that Motorola Credit made more than a decade ago to Turkish mobile phone company Telsim, which the family controlled at the time.